CumulusNetworks/docs/content/cumulus-linux-43/System-Configuration/Cumulus-User-Experience-CUE.md

 ## Command Categories

-The CLI has a flat structure; however, the commands are conceptually grouped into three functional categories:
+The CUE CLI has a flat structure; however, the commands are conceptually grouped into three functional categories:

 - Configuration
 - Monitoring